Health Sciences

 Co-op: No

 In the University of Calgary’s inquiry-based, research-focused four-year honours program, students select between three majors: bioinformatics, biomedical sciences and health and society.
-The program is designed so students develop core competencies in communication and health research, no matter which health stream they choose.
-Students can also complete a self-directed research project over the course of their study.
+The program is designed to help students excel in communication and health research, no matter which health stream they choose.

 Simon Fraser University